Dwight D. Eisenhower: Southeast Asia

 Early in 1953, the French asked Eisenhower for help in French Indochina against the Communists, supplied from China, who were fighting the First Indochina War.
 Eisenhower sent Lt.
 General John W. O'Daniel to Vietnam to assess the French forces there.
 Chief of Staff Matthew Ridgway dissuaded the President from intervening by presenting a comprehensive estimate of the massive military deployment that would be necessary.
 Eisenhower stated prophetically that "this war would absorb our troops by divisions."

 Eisenhower did provide France with bombers and non-combat personnel.
 After a few months with no success by the French, he added other aircraft to drop napalm for clearing purposes.
 Further requests for assistance from the French were agreed to but only on conditions Eisenhower knew were impossible to meet – allied participation and congressional approval.
+For many Americans, the French appeared to be militarily unreliable in both Europe and Asia.
+In April 1954, Secretary of State John Foster Dulles stressed the "extreme importance" of getting the French to sign a treaty granting full independence to the State of Vietnam, as the US would only support "an authentic Vietnamese nationalist government".

 When the French fortress of Dien Bien Phu fell to the Vietnamese Communists in May 1954, Eisenhower refused to intervene despite urging from the Chairman of the Joint Chiefs, the Vice President and the head of NCS.

-Eisenhower responded to the French defeat with the formation of the SEATO (Southeast Asia Treaty Organization) Alliance with the UK, France, New Zealand and Australia in defense of Vietnam against communism.
+He responded to the French defeat with the formation of the SEATO (Southeast Asia Treaty Organization) Alliance with the UK, France, New Zealand and Australia in defense of Vietnam against communism.
 At that time the French and Chinese reconvened the Geneva peace talks; Eisenhower agreed the US would participate only as an observer.
-After France and the Communists agreed to a partition of Vietnam, Eisenhower rejected the agreement, offering military and economic aid to southern Vietnam.
+After France and the Communists agreed to a partition of Vietnam, Eisenhower rejected the agreement, offering military and economic aid to South Vietnam.
 Ambrose argues that Eisenhower, by not participating in the Geneva agreement, had kept the US out of Vietnam; nevertheless, with the formation of SEATO, he had put the US back into the conflict.